wwloh/ett-org/README.md

-# Enhancing causal pursuits in organizational science: Targeting the effect of treatment on the treated in research on vulnerable populations
+# Enhancing Causal Pursuits in Organizational Science: Targeting the Effect of Treatment on the Treated in Research on Vulnerable Populations

-This repository contains the Supplemental Online Materials (SOM) and R scripts for the simulation studies and illustrative examples.
+This repository contains the Supplemental Online Materials (SOM) and R scripts for the simulation studies and illustrative examples in the following paper:

-The paper has been conditionally accepted for publication in Organizational Research Methods (ORM).
+Loh, W. W., & Ren, D. (2024).
+Enhancing Causal Pursuits in Organizational Science: Targeting the Effect of Treatment on the Treated in Research on Vulnerable Populations.
+Organizational Research Methods, 0(0). https://doi.org/10.1177/10944281241246772